BalaKrishnanCodeSpace/Phonepe_Pulse_Data_Extraction_-_Visualization/README.md

 > MySQL serves as the backbone for storing PhonePe Pulse data securely and efficiently.
 Data is stored in structured tables within the MySQL database, facilitating seamless data retrieval and analysis through SQL queries.

 ### 3. Interactive Data Exploration
 > Users can interactively explore PhonePe Pulse data using Streamlit's widgets and Plotly visualizations.
-The application enables users to filter, group, and analyze data based on various parameters, empowering them to derive actionable insights from the data.
+The application enables users to filter, group and analyze data based on various parameters, empowering them to derive actionable insights from the data.

 ### 4. Data Visualization with Plotly
-> Plotly is employed to create interactive and visually engaging plots, charts, and maps to visualize PhonePe Pulse data.
+> Plotly is employed to create interactive and visually engaging plots, charts and maps to visualize PhonePe Pulse data.
 Users can gain valuable insights into transaction trends, user behavior, and geographical distribution through Plotly's dynamic visualization features.
 </br>
 </br>

 ___
 # Developer Guide
 ### 1. Tools Installation
-   * Visual Studio Code (or other IDE's)
+   * Install Visual Studio Code (or any preferred IDE).
-   * Python 3.11.0 or higher
+   * Ensure Python 3.11.0 or higher is installed on your system.
-   * MySQL
+   * Install MySQL
 </br>

 ### 2. Required Libraries Installation in Visual Studio Code

 ```python
 pip install mysql-connector-python
 ```